The global skills and competency framework for the digital world

 Follows standard approaches and established design patterns to create and implement simple data pipelines and data stores to acquire and prepare data.

-Carries out routine data quality checks and remediation.
+Conducts routine data quality checks and remediation.

 Data engineering: Level 4

-Level 4 - Enable: Essence of the level: Performs diverse complex activities, supports and supervises others, works autonomously under general direction, and contributes expertise to deliver team objectives.
+Level 4 - Enable: Essence of the level: Performs diverse complex activities, supports and guides others, delegates tasks when appropriate, works autonomously under general direction, and contributes expertise to deliver team objectives.

-Designs, implements, and maintains complex data engineering solutions to acquire and prepare data.
+Designs, implements and maintains complex data engineering solutions to acquire and prepare data.

 Data engineering: Level 5

 Level 5 - Ensure, advise: Essence of the level: Provides authoritative guidance in their field and works under broad direction.
-Accountable for achieving workgroup objectives and managing work from analysis to execution and evaluation.
+Accountable for delivering significant work outcomes, from analysis through execution to evaluation.

-Contributes to organisational policies, standards, and guidelines for data engineering.
+Contributes to organisational policies, standards and guidelines for data engineering.

 Data engineering: Level 6

-Level 6 - Initiate, influence: Essence of the level: Has significant organisational influence, makes high-level decisions, shapes policies, demonstrates leadership, fosters organizational collaboration, and accepts accountability in key areas.
+Level 6 - Initiate, influence: Essence of the level: Has significant organisational influence, makes high-level decisions, shapes policies, demonstrates leadership, promotes organisational collaboration, and accepts accountability in key areas.

 Leads the selection and development of data engineering methods, tools and techniques.

-Develops organisational policies, standards, and guidelines for the development and secure operation of data services and products.
+Develops organisational policies, standards and guidelines for the development and secure operation of data services and products.

 Ensures adherence to technical strategies and architectures.